-27.7.32 Subdivision associated with residential development where proposed on sites are less than 300450m in the Lower Density Suburban Residential Zone a. a certificate of compliance is issued for a residential unit(s); or b. a resource consent has been granted for a residential unit(s).

-27.7.32.1 In the Lower Density Suburban Residential Zone, the specified minimum allotment size in Rule 27.6.1 and minimum dimensions in Rule 27.7.29 shall not apply in cases where a combined land use and subdivision consent is sought.
-Subdivision may occur ahead of the implementation of the approved land use resource consent provided: -the residential units are not established, providing;

-- a.
-In addition to any other relevant matters pursuant to s221 of the Act, the consent holder shall register on the Computer Freehold Register of the applicable allotments: - I. that the construction of any residential unit shall be undertaken in accordance with the applicable certificate of compliance or approved land use resource consent (applies to the additional undeveloped lot to be created);
+- 27.7.33 Subdivision associated with residential development where proposed on sites are less than 300450m2 in the Lower Density Suburban Residential Zone - 27.7.33.1 In the Lower Density Suburban Residential Zone, the specified minimum allotment size in Rule 27.6.1 and minimum dimensions in Rule 27.7.29 shall not apply in cases where a combined land use and subdivision consent is sought.
+Subdivision may occur ahead of the implementation of the approved land use resource consent provided: -the residential units are not established, providing; - a. a certificate of compliance is issued for a residential unit(s); or - b.-a resource consent has been granted for a residential unit(s). - a.
+In addition to any other relevant matters pursuant to s221 of the Act, the consent holder shall register on the Computer Freehold Register of the applicable allotments:

-the maximum building height shall be 5.5m (applies to the additional undeveloped lot to be created).

-- II. there shall be not more than one residential unit per lot (applies to all lots). - b.
-Where applicable, all areas to be set aside for the exclusive use of each building or unit must be shown on the survey plan, in addition to any areas to be used for common access or parking or other such purpose; - c. all service connections and on-site infrastructure must be located within the boundary of the site they serve or have access provided by an appropriate legal mechanism. - 27.7.32.2 Rule 27.7.32.1 shall not apply to the Lower Density Suburban Residential Zone within the Queenstown Airport Air Noise Boundary and Outer Control Boundary as shown on the District Plan web mapping application.
+- that the construction of any residential unit shall be undertaken in accordance with the applicable certificate of compliance or approved land use resource consent (applies to the additional undeveloped lot to be created); - the maximum building height shall be 5.5m (applies to the additional undeveloped lot to be created). - II. there shall be not more than one residential unit per lot (applies to all lots). - b.
+Where applicable, all areas to be set aside for the exclusive use of each building or unit must be shown on the survey plan, in addition to any areas to be used for common access or parking or other such purpose; - c. all service connections and on-site infrastructure must be located within the boundary of the site they serve or have access provided by an appropriate legal mechanism. - 27.7.33.2 Rule 27.7.32.1 shall not apply to the Lower Density Suburban Residential Zone within the Queenstown Airport Air Noise Boundary and Outer Control Boundary as shown on the District Plan web mapping application.

-27.7.33 Standards related to servicing and infrastructure
+27.7.34 Standards related to servicing and infrastructure